Bloomville, New York: Culture

-The Bloomville Methodist Episcopal Church is located within the community.
+The Bloomville Methodist Episcopal Church and McArthur-Martin Hexadecagon Barn are listed on the National Register of Historic Places.

 A local restaurant, Table on Ten, was featured in Conde Nast Traveler and other culinary publications in 2014.
 Table on Ten closed in 2021 and its former location was bought by Alison Roman and converted into a food store in 2023.